Seeking Family Law or Divorce Mediation? Ukiah Firm Can Help.

 Time outside of mediation sessions is necessary for the mediator to prepare summary letters, for phone/e-mail/written correspondence with both of you, and for legal document preparation (if requested).
 We are happy to provide you with our Ukiah mediator-attorney and paralegals’ current hourly rate by phone, email, or by our contact form CLICK HERE.

 At Wine Country Family Law & Bankruptcy Office, we believe that the benefits to mediation far exceed that of litigation.
-In order to encourage you to mediate in Ukiah rather than litigate, we generally require a low retainer of no more than $1,000.
+In order to encourage you to mediate in Ukiah rather than litigate, we generally require a low retainer of no more than $2,500.
 This mediation retainer is much less than we require for a non-mediated case.
-Our Mendocino County mediator will discuss this in more detail during a free initial consultation with both of you and she will provide fee information in writing if both of you wish to retain us.
+Our Mendocino County mediator will discuss this in more detail during a discounted initial consultation of up to one hour with both of you and he will provide fee information in writing if both of you wish to retain us.

 Who Pays for the Ukiah Mediator?